Skip to main content

 Managing Cancer Care

-Tumor Treating Fields (TTF)
+Tumor Treating Fields (TTFields)

-How are TTFs used to treat tumors?
+How are TTFields used to treat tumors?

-TTFs are delivered through a special portable device with electrodes that are placed on your skin near the tumor.
+TTFields are delivered through a special portable device with electrodes that are placed on your skin near the tumor.
 These electrodes are connected to a portable battery that you can carry in a backpack.
 The device sends mild electrical currents that target cancer cells while sparing most nearby healthy cells.
-The TTF device usually needs to be worn for at least 18 hours each day, but people can continue most of their daily activities while wearing it.
+The TTFields device usually needs to be worn for at least 18 hours each day, but people can continue most of their daily activities while wearing it.

 Two tumor treating fields devices are FDA-approved to treat cancer:

-Do TTFs use radiation?
+Do TTFields use radiation?

 Non-ionizing radiation doesn’t have as much energy as ionizing radiation does.
 Traditional radiation therapy uses high-energy ionizing radiation to kill cancer cells.
 Ionizing radiation can damage healthy cells nearby, which can cause side effects.

-What are the side effects of TTFs?
+What are the side effects of TTFields?

 • Headaches